A Trusted Friend in a Complicated World

 Sword of Destiny

-This 1992 short story collection is also a prequel to the Witcher books.
+This short story collection is also a prequel to the Witcher books.
 But instead of maintaining a laser focus on Geralt, Sword of Destiny broadens the scope to include Ciri, princess of Cintra.
-In one of the stories, readers get a glimpse at what happened to Ciri just before the first official Witcher book, Blood of Elves.
+In one of the stories, readers get a glimpse of what happened to Ciri just before the first official Witcher book, Blood of Elves.
 Another story, “The Bounds of Reason,” became the template for episode six (“Rare Species”) of The Witcher‘s first season.
-Though you could certainly read this collection before The Last Wish, reading it second gives you the best experience of cumulative world-building and lends color and imagination to the rest of the fantasy book series.
+Though you could read this collection before The Last Wish, reading it second gives you the best experience of cumulative world-building and lends color and imagination to the rest of the series.

 Shop Now